Summerhill House: 20th century

+A the time of the 1901 census, Hercules Edward Rowley, 4th Baron Langford is recorded at the house with his wife and three children.
+At the time of the 1911 census, Lord Langford is listed as head of the family at the house with 9 servants but none of the family are there.

-It suffered problems when farm hands went on strike and damaged farming equipment in 1919.
+The house suffered problems when farm hands went on strike and damaged farming equipment in 1919.
 Republican workers and farm hands were evicted from their homes and after months of agrarian agitation eventually on 4 February 1921, the Irish Republican Army invaded and took the estate and distributed the lands and farms around the house equally amongst the workers and their families, before they set the house on fire where it was mostly destroyed.

 He was succeeded by his son, the young 5th Baron (1894–1922), who died prematurely and was in turn succeeded by his elderly cousin, Colonel William Chambre Rowley, who became the 6th Baron.

 In 1922, Colonel The 6th Baron Langford (1849–1931), who had only inherited the barony the previous year, sought compensation from the Government of the Irish Free State.
 After three years of negotiation with the Compensation Board, a sum of £43,500 was paid to Colonel Lord Langford, approximately one third of the value of the house and contents destroyed in the fire.
 The elderly Lord Langford invested the money in gilt-edged stocks and moved to Middlesex in England.

 Even in a ruinous state, the house was still said to be one of the architectural wonders of Ireland and made the house even more romantic in some minds much like the ruined Seaton Delaval.
 The calcinating of the external limestone gave it a more patterned and less harsh look similar to rustication in a way that can be seen at Russborough House.

 Summerhill House stood as a ruin until it was totally demolished in 1970.